crehwinkel/PrisonersDilemma/README.md

 # PrisonersDilemma
 Directions and code to play Prisoners Dilemma

+In class we listen to the first 10 minutes of the radiolab mp3 which sets up the motivation for this game and how it is played.

 Prisoners Dilemma is a standard example of a game analyzed in game theory

   From https://en.wikipedia.org/wiki/Prisoner%27s_dilemma